 </div>

-Create a CSS file at template-parts/blocks/custom-cta.css
+Create a file at template-parts/blocks/custom-cta.css

 .custom-cta-block {